Manage Connectors in Presentations with Python

 connector.start_shape_connection_site_index = 2

-To avoid or bypass the third shape, we can adjust the connector by moving its vertical line to the left this way:
+To avoid the third shape, adjust the connector by moving its vertical segment to the left:

 Complex Cases

-- A connector’s adjustable point is strongly linked to a formula that calculates and determines its position.
-So changes to the point’s location may alter the connector’s shape.
+- A connector’s adjustable point is governed by a formula that determines its position.
+Changing this point can alter the connector’s overall shape.

-- A connector’s adjustment points are defined in a strict order in an array.
-The adjustment points are numbered from a connector’s start point to its end.
+- A connector’s adjustment points are stored in a strictly ordered array, numbered from the connector’s start to its end.

-- Adjustment point values reflect the percentage of a connector shape’s width/height.
+- Adjustment point values represent percentages of the connector shape’s width/height.

-- The shape is bounded by the connector’s start and end points multiplied by 1000.
+- The shape is bounded by the start and end points of the connector and scaled by 1000.

 Case 1

-Consider a case where two text frame objects are linked together through a connector:
+Consider a case where two text frame objects are linked with a connector:

 import aspose.slides as slides